rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

 evaluation_${timestamp}

 ```
-Containing the respectve log files as well as a snapshot of the parent folder.
+Contains the respective log files as well as a snapshot of the parent folder.

 #### 6. File Description